 Unlike a lot of other travel options, ski cover is made for specific locations.
-For example, if you are going to Darwin, you probably won’t need any ski options.
-However, for those travelling in winter, to places that are likely to have both snow and activities such as skiing and snowboarding, it would be beneficial to take out cover.
-Among these locations could be any of the ski slopes in Australia (e.g.: Perisher, Thredbo, Falls Creek), New Zealand, Canada, Japan, Switzerland, or any other location known for their snow-covered mountains.
+For example, if you’re going to Darwin or the Bahamas, you probably won’t need to add ski trip or snow sports to your travel insurance.
+However, for those travelling in winter, to places that are likely to have both snow and fun activities such as skiing and snowboarding, it could be beneficial to take out cover.

 Below are some popular snowy destinations abroad Aussies head to for winter sports and experiencing the joy of snow – just be sure that your travel insurance covers skiing if you plan on skiing or snowboarding in these countries (or anywhere that’s snowing during your travels):